calimero-archive/docs/docs/getting_started/bridge_console.md

 sidebar_position: 4
 ---

 The NEAR to Calimero bridge provides users with the ability to move assets between NEAR public networks (Testnet or Mainnet) and their Private Shard.
-Additionally, the bridge enables cross-shard contract calls, including private smart contract calls within the Shard from a public contract, or public smart contract calls from a contract inside the Private Shard.
+Additionally, the bridge enables cross-shard contract calls, including private smart contract calls from a public contract into the shard, or public smart contract calls from a contract inside the private shard.

 ## Install the bridge